ericzundel/imagecapturegui/README.md

 ## Details

 - A workstation/Raspberry Pi will be setup at the entrance to the classroom.
-- A sensor (or a UI button) will trigger capturing images from the camera.
+- A sensor (or a push button) will trigger capturing images from the camera.
 - As students will enter the classroom each day, they will choose their name from the drop down list
 - Files will be written to a directory named 'images' with the first and last name concatenated together